Privacy Policy

 Enforcement

-Exponent Health uses a self-assessment approach to ensure compliance with this Privacy Policy and verifies periodically that the Policy is accurate and comprehensive for the information intended to be covered.
+Expion Health uses a self-assessment approach to ensure compliance with this Privacy Policy and verifies periodically that the Policy is accurate and comprehensive for the information intended to be covered.
 The Policy shall be prominently displayed, completely implemented, and accessible to individuals required to comply with the policies and standards included.

 Management is responsible for ensuring that their direct reports understand the scope and implications of the Policy.
 Human Resources must also ensure that all employees have acknowledged this policy and keep a copy of their acknowledgement in the employee’s file.

-Failure to adhere to the requirements of the Privacy Policy is cause for disciplinary action up to and including termination, as determined by Exponent Health Management, using guidelines defined by the Human Resources Department.
+Failure to adhere to the requirements of the Privacy Policy is cause for disciplinary action up to and including termination, as determined by Expion Health Management, using guidelines defined by the Human Resources Department.